MohitS05/Mohits05/README.md

 ### Hi there 👋

--🔭 I’m currently working on Linux Kernels and making a debugger
+-🔭 I’m currently working on Web porting of Legacy code in cpp

 -🌱 I’m currently learning internals of process working in Linux.